Pasties: Entertainment

 Dancers in US strip clubs continued to wear pasties in the 1950s and 1960s, with Carol Doda becoming the first fully topless public dancer in the country at the Condor Club in San Francisco in 1964.
 The use of pasties in burlesque and striptease declined during the subsequent decades, but they became fashionable again with the appearance of neo-burlesque in the 1990s and 2000s, worn by performers such as Jo Weldon and Dita Von Teese.
 The Suicide Girls, a troupe that started in 2001 as an homage to Bettie Page, included pasties in their live performances.
-Wearing pasties pays tribute to burlesque performers of the past, and it is also sometimes necessary to allow neo-burlesque dancers to perform in venues that are not licensed for toplessness.
+Wearing pasties draws attention to and accentuates the nipples, pays tribute to burlesque performers of the past, and is also sometimes necessary to allow neo-burlesque dancers to perform in venues that are not licensed for toplessness under local ordinances.

 The punk rock singer Wendy O. Williams who performed during the 1970s and 1980s often wore electrical tape on stage to cover her nipples.
 In the 2010s the heavy metal band Butcher Babies briefly copied the look.
 In the 2014 short film Miley Cyrus: Tongue Tied the singer appears with her nipples concealed under black crosses made of nipple tape.

 In the United States public indecency laws traditionally required bare-breasted dancers to wear pasties.
 These restrictions were relaxed in the mid 20th century but still apply in some parts of the country.
 In other parts new laws against nude dancing were introduced in the late 20th century, requiring dancers to wear pasties and a G-string.
 These laws have been subject to legal challenge on First Amendment grounds, arguing that nude dancing is a form of free speech.
 In Nevada, where public nudity is illegal, entertainers working on the Las Vegas Strip and Fremont Street wear pasties to remain within the law.
 Some strippers have alleged that lawmakers are engaging in cruelty by requiring use of adhesive material on the nipple.
 In some parts of the US transparent or liquid latex pasties are worn by strippers instead of conventional ones or electrical tape is used to cover the nipples.
 In 2013 a Texas judge prohibited the wearing of pasties by strippers, requiring instead that they wear more concealing bikini tops.
-A legal requirement for bare-breasted workers to wear pasties applied in Chicago until Chicago City Council changed the city's liquor license statutes in 2020, removing references to gender.
-As a result women working in the city's topless-only restaurants and strip clubs are no longer required to affix pasties or use other latex coverings on their breasts.
+In some parts of the country, such as New York State, alcohol laws require that performers in strip clubs must wear at least pasties and a G-string if liquor is served.
+Bare-breasted workers in Chicago's topless-only restaurants and strip clubs were legally required to wear pasties or other latex coverings on their breasts until Chicago City Council changed the city's liquor license statutes in 2020, removing references to gender.

 Pasties are also worn at music festivals and raves, where they are worn alone or under tops that are low cut, open-fronted or made of sheer fabric.
 They often appear in decorative shapes and designs such as hearts, stars, flowers, aliens or mushrooms.
 They are also worn at pride parades, at fetish parties, and in night clubs.